ItaiAxelrad/hurricane-forecast-verification/README.md

 ### Track and Intensity

 One of the most prevalent issues with hurricane forecasting is determining a model which can accurately portray the path of a hurricane while simultaneously predicting the intensity.
-The majority of hurricanes will cover large expanses of space, often encompassing a horizontal area over 100 km and a vertical height of over 20km.
+The majority of hurricanes will cover large expanses of space, often encompassing a horizontal area over 100 kilometers and a vertical height of over 20 kilometers.
 This wide range of space requires that models that forecast hurricanes require an immense amount of computational data.
 Typically, the forecasting of hurricanes will utilize statistical and physical models in order to interpret the likelihood of an event occurring in a specific place.
 Many of these models will put different portions of the storm into a three-dimensional grid in order to determine what path a hurricane is likely to take and where it is bound to have impacts on coastal communities.
-Some of these forecasts can have path errors on the range of 100 km.
+Some of these forecasts can have path errors on the range of 100 kilometers.
 This inability to predict where a hurricane will land can have devastating consequences for a community ill-prepared to withstand the impacts caused by these events.

 #### Forecast-oriented Low Ocean Resolution